-A biopharmaceutical plant in the United States was operating a cold/chilled glycol (CG) system to cool approximately 50 process vessels, mainly jacketed tanks (250 – 3500 L), and several heat exchangers to produce its products.
+A biopharmaceutical plant in the U. S. was operating a cold/chilled glycol (CG) system to cool approximately 50 process vessels, mainly jacketed tanks (250 – 3500 L), and several heat exchangers to produce its products.
 The plant was approximately 18 years old and circulated propylene glycol (40%) and water (60%) as the heat transfer medium.
-Chillers in the basement generated 28 F (-2 C) cold glycol, which was then circulated by three constant-speed centrifugal pumps to the distribution network.
+Chillers in the basement generated 28°F (-2°C)cold glycol which was then circulated by three constant-speed centrifugal pumps to the distribution network.
 System differential pressure control was achieved with a bypass valve that short-circuited the CG supply to the return side during periods of low demand.

 Globe-style control valves, located in the mechanical rooms, provided temperature control of the process vessels.
 The valves were automated (PID control) through the plant’s distributed control system (DCS).

 Prep Tank Cold Glycol Temperature Control Valve, BeforeHowever, being 18 years old, the original valves were providing inadequate positive shut-off as required for their application.
 Specifically, the plant experienced a temperature excursion in one of the tanks, because cooling fluid passed through a closed control valve, resulting in over-cooling of the tank and product.
 In addition, many of the valves were leaking externally through their (re-built) packing, causing accelerated corrosion of the carbon steel valves.
 Obsolete and non-maintainable, the original valves had become a real liability.